DeltaW0x/QuickFNA/README.md

 3. Navigate to the directory where you downloaded the previous files
 4. Run ```run_this.bat ```
 5. Enter your project name when required
-6. Wait and enjoy .Net Native
+6. Wait, open the project folder, run the solution and enjoy .Net Native

 ### Linux Support
 _Coming soooooooooooooon_